 Play Soothing Music

 Humans aren’t the only ones who benefit from playing tunes.
-Studies show that dogs enjoy the relaxing nature of music, too—especially reggae, soft rock, and classical.
-You can play a little soft music to add some soothing noise of your own.
+Studies show that dogs also enjoy the relaxing nature of music, especially reggae, soft rock, and classical.
+You can play soft music in the house to add soothing noise of your own.

 Calm Them With Snuggles

-There’s nothing better to reassure your pup that all is well quite like their favorite human.
-Lay with them on the couch or get down on the floor to massage, scratch, and talk to your buddy.
+There’s no one better to reassure your pup that all is well than their favorite human.
+Lie with them on the couch, or get down on the floor to massage, scratch, and talk to your buddy.
 The more you reassure them, the more confident they will feel.

 Create a Safe Place

 Your dog might like to be alone in an area where they feel unseen.
-If you want, create a nest or covered area that your dog can lay in to feel safe.
-They might have a favorite spot under your bed or a kennel they run to for refuge.
-Make it feel inviting and protecting.
+If you want, create a nest or covered area that your dog can lie in to feel safe.
+They might have a favorite spot under your bed or a kennel that they run to for refuge.
+Make it feel inviting and protective.

 Use Swaddling Methods

-If your dog has bad enough anxiety, you might want to invest in a wrap designed for dog anxiety.
-It is a heavy, tight coat that fits their bodies to calm them down.
-You can even use an old t-shirt if you have one lying around.
-They just need a little weight and pressure to feel snug and secure.
+If your dog has bad enough anxiety, you might want to invest in a vest designed for dog anxiety.
+It is a heavy, tight coat that fits their body to calm them down.
+There are many sizes to choose from, and it is worth a try since many dogs have had good responses using it.

 Try Alternative Medicine